 The river is now a draw for tourists and a generator of revenue for the City.
-Recognizing this the Friends of the Chicago River are now studying the intersection between economic growth and environmental design with the establishment of a 156-mile long, connected "Blue/Green Corridor."
+Recognizing this the Friends of the Chicago River is now studying the intersection between economic growth and environmental conservation and restoration with the establishment of a 156-mile long, connected "Blue/Green Corridor."